-Vegetable ‘fried’ quinoa is a fantastic twist on a classic!
+Vegetable quinoa fried ‘rice’ is a fantastic twist on a classic!
+Quinoa takes the place of rice in this classic Asian inspired side dish.

 This is one of those recipes that will make it into the meal rotation consistently.
-As I’m always looking for ways to make my dishes more nutrient dense, this was a great recipe using quinoa in place of rice giving me more protein and fiber.
+As I’m always looking for ways to make my dishes more nutrient dense, this was a great recipe using quinoa in place of rice anding more protein and fiber.

 Another reason quinoa is so great is that it comes out of the fridge the next day as well as it went in.
 And, it tastes just as good warm as it does cold.
 Unlike rice, that hardens and doesn’t reheat very well, at least for my liking.

-Quinoa is, and always will be, a staple in my kitchen!
+Quinoa is, and always will be, a staple in my kitchen.
+And so will this quinoa fried ‘rice’!

-This dish can go any way you like – add/subtract whatever you want – my favorite kind of cooking.
+This quinoa fried rice with vegetables can go any way you like – add/subtract whatever you want – it’s my favorite kind of cooking.

 I guarantee you will love this as much as I do.
 I can easily eat this to myself given the opportunity!